Map Options

 How many countries drive on the left side of the road?

-Around the world, drivers keep to the left side of the road in 69 countries, which accounts for 30% of the countries in the world.
+Around the world, drivers keep to the left side of the road in 57 countries.

 Frequently Asked Questions